Scale free chaos in the confined Vicsek flocking model: Phase transitions within regions of chaos

 \section{Phase transitions within regions of chaos}

-Insect swarms are peculiar in that their polarization order parameter is small but they exhibit strong correlations.\cite{att14plos,att14} We shall show later that the confined VM displays the same behavior near scale-free-chaos phase transitions.
+Insect swarms have a small polarization order parameter and exhibit strong correlations \cite{att14plos,att14}.
+To previous authors, this suggests that insect swarms may be on the disordered side, close to the ordering transition of the standard VM with periodic boundary conditions for sufficiently small box size \cite{att14plos,att14}.
+Beyond a certain box size, the ordering transition changes from continuous to discontinuous \cite{gre04,cha19,cha20}.
+The reason is that the uniform ordered phase issuing continuously from the uniform disordered phase \cite{ber06,ihl11,BT18} is unstable for an wavenumbers below a certain value \cite{ber09}.
+Consideration of the standard VM for small boxes implies an almost uniform disordered `gas' phase \cite{cha19,cha20}, despite experimental evidence that real insect swarms form a `condensed nucleus' far from walls surrounded by a `vapor' phase \cite{sin17}.
+We shall show later that swarms described by the confined VM near scale-free-chaos phase transitions also have a small polarization, have a condensed nucleus surrounded by a particle `vapor', and exhibit strong correlations.

 Cavagna {\em et al} have used data extracted from observations of natural swarms to calculate static and dynamic correlation functions and found power law behavior for susceptibility, correlation length and the dynamic correlation function \cite{att14plos,att14,cav17}.
-Their work indicates that the Fourier transform of the dynamic connected correlation function (DCCF) is the key tool to find power laws and critical exponents \cite{cav17,cav18}:
+Their work indicates that the Fourier transform of the dynamic connected correlation function (DCCF) is the key tool to find power laws and critical exponents from experimental data \cite{cav17,cav18}:

 Here $k$, $r_{ij}(t_0,t)$, $\mathbf{V}$, $\delta\mathbf{v}_i=\mathbf{v}_i-\mathbf{V}$, $\delta\hat{\mathbf{v}}_i=\delta\mathbf{v}_i/\sqrt{\frac{1}{N}\sum_j|\delta\mathbf{v}_j|^2}$ are the wavenumber, the distance between particles $i$ and $j$ at different times (particle positions are calculated in the center of mass reference frame), the center of mass velocity, the relative velocity, and the dimensionless velocity fluctuation of the $i$th particle, respectively.
 The brackets in \eqref{eq3} indicate an average over the earlier time $t_0$ and an ensemble average over random initial conditions \cite{cav17}.
 See Appendix \ref{ap:c} for details.